Welcome to Snake vs Crane.

 Psychologists have recently drawn attention to the difference between two approaches to learning: entity (or innate) and incremental.

-Some children develop an idea that skills are inborn or innate.
+Some children have an idea that skills are inborn or innate.

 “I’m not athletic.”

-Other children develop an attitude that any skill can be learned through hard work and diligence.
-If they find they lack skill, they feel that if they try harder for longer, they will improve.
+Other children have the attitude that any skill can be learned through hard work and diligence.

 A child of the first type, when attempting to learn a martial art, may drop out when they don’t find immediate success.
 A child of the second type will consider their failure a result of inexperience and keep at it, if they have a strong enough desire to obtain the skill.

 Until I was about 15, I was definitely in the first camp.
-I felt I wasn’t “athletic” and so I focused my energies on comic books and learning to draw.
-I was basically a little nerd.
-I never played sports and when I got into fights, I curled up and got my ass kicked.
+I felt I wasn’t “athletic” and so I focused my energies on learning to draw, for which I thought I “had a talent.”

-So I was bullied, both at home and out in the world and developed a hunger to learn how to defend myself.
+I was also bullied (shocker!), both at home and out in the world.
+So I had a hunger to learn how to defend myself.
 I think what I really needed was to find a way to get rid of the fear.
 I had no idea how to fight and that made me feel kind of helpless.

-My perspective changed when I got my first job at 15 and was finally able to afford to go to a martial arts class.
-I pushed through my fear and embarrassment and went to a Tae Kwan Do class taught by a Seargant on a military base.
-I remember it was in a community center.
-All the students were adults in their twenties except one kid my age, who was the son of the instructor.
+My perspective changed a lot when I got my first job at 15 and was finally able to afford to go to a martial arts class.
+I pushed through my fear and embarrassment and went to the Tae Kwan Do class, which was held in a community center on the base (my Dad was in the service).
+All the students were soldiers or soldier’s wives in their twenties and thirties except one kid, a little younger than me, who was the son of the instructor.
 They all had white gis and belts.
+I had cut-off shorts with white hairless legs and a t-shirt that was too big for my skinny frame..

 I wanted run and hide but I stayed.
 Eventually I was given a bunch of gis by my cousin.
-Eventually I became the star pupil.
+Three years later, I was the star pupil.

 I discovered that hard work, incremental work, done every day, resulted in progress.

-I kept training over the next 25 years, studying Karate, Escrima, and Boxing, but I just never found the right style or teacher.
+I moved away three years later and started my quest.
+I kept looking over the next 20 years, studying Karate, Escrima, and Boxing, but I just never found the right style or teacher.
 I put in a lot of work (including weight training to put on some muscle) but was always left feeling like I still couldn’t fight at the level I was looking for!
 I wanted to feel capable of being a problem for almost anyone.
 I didn’t need to think I could beat pros, but I definitely wanted to be on a level with most semi-pros!

 I moved to Oakland, California in 2000.
-I was offered a job but one of the big draws of the Bay Area for me was Wing Chun, a fighting science I’d been interested in for decades but never found in New England.
+One of the big draws of the Bay Area for me was Wing Chun, a fighting science I’d heard of and been interested in for decades but never found in New England or elsewhere.
+I can’t say why it had the lure it did.
+Maybe because it was Bruce Lee’s Mother art?

-Once in Oakland, I took advantage of the opportunities and really dedicated myself, studying Wing Chun Kung Fu in particular and fight science (physiology, psychology, history, philosophy, etc) in general.
+Once in Oakland, I took advantage of the opportunities here and dedicated myself, studying Wing Chun Kung Fu in particular and fight science (physiology, psychology, history, philosophy, etc) in general.
 This training and research has been my unpaid part-time job for the last 14 years.
+I really dove into the subject.

 Between 2000 and 2008, I tried three different approaches to Wing Chun.
-Something about Wing Chun lured me forward, but the particular schools I studied with always lacked something I couldn’t exactly define.
+Something about Wing Chun kept me looking, but the particular schools I studied with always lacked something I couldn’t exactly define.
+Or maybe I just wasn’t getting it yet.

-Wong Shun Leung was also the man who really taught Bruce Lee, and you will find Lee’s fighting style and philosophy was heavily influenced by Wong.
+He was also the man who really taught Bruce Lee, and if you really look into it, you find Lee’s fighting style and philosophy was heavily influenced by Wong.
+I would say Wong was Lee’s most significant influence, as far as his philosophies about real fighting went.

 After more than six years, I’m now close to “finishing” the Wing Chun system in the Greg LeBlanc – Gary Lam – Wong Shun Leung – Ip Man lineage.
 I put the word finishing in parentheses because you never really finish!
 It’s just like golf or any other sport: you are always competing with yourself to improve just a little bit more.
 And then you start dealing with the loss of capability as you age and that’s another challenge.
 It only ends when you give up training or when you die.

-Over the years, I’ve read hundreds of books and thousands of articles on fighting, exercise science, physiology, and the psychology of combat and I’ve relentlessly picked the brains of my teachers.
+In addition to my Wing Chun training over the last 14 years, I’ve read hundreds of books and thousands of articles on fighting, exercise science, physiology, and the psychology of combat and I’ve relentlessly picked the brains of my teachers.

 This website is about communicating the best and most distilled version of what I’ve learned.